American National Bank of Texas: Major acquisitions

-The Bank of Van Zandt: American National Bank of Texas merged with The Bank of Van Zandt, located in Canton, TX, in 1999.
-The merger increased ANBTX assets to more than $650 million at the time.
+The Bank of Van Zandt: In 1999, American National Bank of Texas acquired The Bank of Van Zandt, located in Canton, Texas.
+The Bank of Van Zandt had $66.5 million in total assets at the time of the acquisition, and increased ANBTX total assets to more than $734.6 million.

-Branches of Benchmark Bank: ANBTX acquired five branch locations of Benchmark Bank in October 2002, in Quinlan, Greenville, Royse City, and Lone Oak, TX.
+Benchmark Bank Branches: In 2002, American National Bank of Texas purchased six branch locations from Benchmark Bank in Greenville, Lone Oak, Quinlan, Royse City, and West Tawakoni, Texas.